-Our Costa Rica backpacking budget of $30/day gives you enough for a dorm bed, some local food and drinks in budget restaurants and bars with a bit of money for day-time activities but not a huge amount.
+A realistic Costa Rica backpacking budget for most shoestring travellers is around $35/day.
+That gives you enough for a dorm bed, some local food and the odd drink in budget restaurants and bars with a bit of money for day-time activities too but not a huge amount.

-The country is pretty small and getting from town to town is really good value and you might not need much more than $20 to get from one end of the country to the other.
-However it is expensive in other ways with activities and accommodation likely to take up a good chunk of your budget.
-Certainly as a solo traveller you won’t be able to afford a private room on this kind of budget as there is quite a leap from the cost of a dorm bed to a private here.
-Even couples or friends travelling together may struggle to stick to $30/day each if you are staying in private rooms everywhere.
+The country is pretty small and getting from town to town is really good value so you won’t spend much on transportation.
+However Costa Rica is relatively expensive in other ways with activities and accommodation likely to take up a good chunk of your budget.
+As a solo traveller, you won’t be able to afford a private room on this kind of budget as there is quite a leap from the cost of a dorm bed to a private rooms here.
+Even couples or friends travelling together may struggle to stick to $35/day each if you are staying in private rooms everywhere.

 More Comfortable Costa Rica Backpacking Budget

 Adding an extra $15/day will give you a lot more freedom to do more organised trips in the day or to spend more time in the beautiful national parks which can be expensive to visit.
 Costa Rica isn’t really the kind of place where you can spend days wandering around towns with the natural sights the main attractions here.
 They can cost a fair bit of money to visit given some of them can only really be explored as part of a tour or with your own guide.

 $50/day might be a suitable budget for anyone on a short trip to Costa Rica of a week or two and looking to pack a lot in, whilst still having the backpacker experience.
 Alternatively you could use this kind of budget as a way of avoiding dorms and finding private rooms in each place.

 How much do things cost in Costa Rica?

 |Approximate Price in USD

 |Bus from San Jose to Puerto Viejo (4.5 Hours)